AuDHD Symptoms: When ADHD and Autism Co-occurs

 Dr. Roseann Capanna-Hodge

-What are the Common AuDHD Symptoms?
+What are Common AuDHD Symptoms?

 The specific AuDHD symptom and its severity can vary significantly between children and teens with co-occurring ASD and ADHD.
-It's important to consult with a qualified professional for accurate diagnosis and appropriate support tailored to the child’s unique needs and experiences (Grzadzinski et al., 2010).
-Here's a detailed explanation and example for each:
+Studies suggests that it is important to consult with a qualified professional for accurate diagnosis and appropriate support tailored to the child’s unique needs and experiences (Grzadzinski et al., 2010).
+Addressing mental health challenges through various treatment and support approaches is crucial for individuals to manage AuDHD traits.

 Distractibility

-Example: Lisa struggles to concentrate in class due to the constant background noise of chatter and shuffling papers.
-She needs to wear noise-canceling headphones to focus.
+Scenario: Lisa who has ASD and ADHD struggles to concentrate in class due to the constant background noise of chatter and shuffling papers.

 Hyperactivity and Impulsivity

-Example: Because of Lucy's AuDHD, she can't easily control impulses.
+Scenario: Because of Lucy's AuDHD, she can't easily control impulses.
 She often interrupts or intrudes on people in other groups, and blurts out the answer in class before the teacher finishes the question.
 This behavior often leads to frustration and classroom disruption.

 Restricted Interests and Repetitive Behaviors